 Moving into a new home is an ordeal, but it is best not to trust valuables to the movers to wrap.
 New materials are always being created, and while we appreciate the business, many ruin finishes and are not good for the life of the furniture.

 Take good photos of all valuable items before wrapping or boxing them.
 Make sure that joints and joins are photographed.

+NEVER USE PLASTIC WRAP AGAINST AN OBJECT’S SURFACE.
+Most plastics will ruin your object.
+Shown above right, the outside of a clock that was wrapped in plastic and shipped cross country, only to arrive with the pristine shellac showing fold lines fro the plastic pressing into the armed shellac.
 In general, large items should be blanket wrapped.
-Dust items thoroughly before placing the wrap in them as the dust will scratch the surface finish.
+Dust items thoroughly before wrapping, as dust will scratch the surface finish.
 Wrap the item first in a smooth sheet, if possible, and then in a moving blanket.
 At that point you can feel comfortable using the popular plastic wrap to secure the blanket to the item.
-NEVER USE PLASTIC WRAP AGAINST AN OBJECT’S SURFACE.
-Most plastics will ruin your object.

 Once they have arrived, carefully unwrap and then immediately inspect.
 Pull gently on legs and arms to see if they have become loose, and generally look carefully under bright lights to check for cracks and checks caused by the move.
 Take pictures of any damage immediately.